jornbowrl/tutorail_pytorch_foolbox/tutorial_yuhan/readme.md

-# The tutorial of foolbox and pytorch basic training .
+# The tutorial of the foolbox and the basic training of pytorch.

 ## Install the preparation
 ```
-## recommend starting from py37
+#### recommend starting from py37
-#conda create -n py37 python=3.7
+# conda create -n py37 python=3.7
 # conda install pytorch  torchvision